 Upper Pines Campground Overview

-Yosemite National Park’s reservable campsites are available up to five months in advance on the 15th of each month at 7:00 a.m.
-(PST).
-For example, on January 15, the time period May 15 to June 14 becomes available to reserve, and therefore, the full booking window would be from January 16 to June 14.
+Upper Pines campsites are available to reserve up to five months in advance on the 15th of each month at 7:00 a.m.
+PST.
+For example, on January 15, arrival dates for the period May 15 to June 14 become available to reserve, and therefore, the full arrival date window would be from January 15 to June 14.

 Reservation Tips!
 Campsites in Yosemite are extremely popular and typically sell out in minutes.
 Login to your account or create a new account before the 7:00 a.m.
 (PST) release time.
 You may only add reservations to your cart and proceed with your reservation if you are logged into your account.
 The recreation.gov call center does NOT have access to additional sites or additional information beyond what is published on recreation.gov.